-In 1800, Victoire Vincendière, landowner of the L'Hermitage plantation (encompassing the present-day Best Farm), owned 90 enslaved African-Americans, making her one of the largest slaveholders in Frederick County.
-The Vincendières came to the United States from Saint-Domingue (present-day Haiti) in 1793 to escape civil unrest associated with the French Revolution and with the slave uprising that began in Saint-Domingue in 1791.
+In 1800, Victoire Vincendière, landowner of the L'Hermitage plantation (encompassing the present-day Best Farm), enslaved 90 human beings, making her one of the largest slaveholders in Frederick County.
+The Vincendières came to the United States from France and Saint-Domingue (present-day Haiti) in 1793 to escape civil unrest associated with the French Revolution and with the slave uprising that began in Saint-Domingue in 1791.

 The first documentation of the Vincendières in Frederick County is a 1793 slave registration.
 This document was filed in compliance with a Maryland law attempting to regulate the number of domestic slaves imported into the United States.
 The Vincendières brought twelve of their enslaved servants with them from Saint-Domingue - the maximum legal limit.

 Historic references indicate that the Vincendières instituted a particularly harsh slave system at L'Hermitage.
 Julian Niemcewicz, a Polish diplomat, traveled by coach between Georgetown and Frederick in June of 1798, and made the following account of L'Hermitage: